ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 The ``ipsubnet()`` filter can be used to manipulate network subnets in several ways.

-Here is an example IP address and subnet
+Here is an example IP address and subnet:

 .. code-block:: yaml+jinja